Symptoms of breast cancer

 Fluid leaking from your nipple

-Fluid leaking from a nipple in a woman who isn't pregnant or breastfeeding can be a sign of cancer.
+Fluid leaking from a nipple in a woman who isn't pregnant or breastfeeding can be a sign of breast cancer.
 But other medical conditions can also cause this.

 Change in the position of your nipple